Policarpa Salavarrieta: Trial and death

-They were taken to the Council of war and on November 10, Policarpa, Alejo, and six other prisoners were sentenced to execution by firing squad, set for the morning of November 14, 1817.
+They were taken to the Council of war and she was found guilty of conspiring against the Crown.
+On November 10, Policarpa, Alejo, and six other prisoners were sentenced to execution by firing squad, set for the morning of November 14, 1817.

 The hour chosen for her execution was nine in the morning of November 14.
 Hands bound, La Pola marched to her death with two priests by her side and led by a guard.
 Instead of repeating the prayers the priests were reciting, she cursed the Spaniards and predicted their defeat in the coming Revolution.
 It is said that La Pola cursed the Spaniards relentlessly during the night before her execution.
 At one point she stopped, tired and thirsty, and one of the guards offered her a glass of wine.
 She tossed the glass right back at her captors, proclaiming "I would not accept even a glass of water from my enemies!"

 She was to die with six other prisoners and her lover, Alejo Sabaraín, in the Bolívar Square.
 After ascending the scaffold she was told to turn her back, as that was the way traitors were killed.
 As she was led to her execution, Policarpa gave heart to the other prisoners and berated her captors.
-La Pola, refusing to kneel to the Spanish firing squad, yelled, "I have more than enough courage to suffer this death and a thousand more.
-Do not forget my example."
-When the squad began shooting, Pola turned around to face the squad.
+La Pola, refusing to kneel to the Spanish firing squad, yelled, the following in Spanish:Viles soldados, volved las armas a los enemigos de vuestra patria. ¡Pueblo indolente! ¡Cuán distinta sería hoy vuestra suerte si conocierais el precio de la libertad!
+Pero no es tarde: ved que – aunque mujer y joven – me sobra valor para sufrir la muerte y mil muertes más.
+No olvidéis este ejemplo [...]
+Miserable pueblo, yo os compadezco. ¡Algún día tendréis más dignidad! [...]
+Muero por defender los derechos de mi patria.